-Also, the group teaches two supporting core skills of Focusing:
+Also, the group teaches three supporting core skills of Focusing:

 How to be an active listener, to listen to both a "focuser" and ourselves.

-The focusing attitude, a way of being non-judgemental and open.
+The focusing attitude, a way of being welcoming, non-judgemental and open.

 Focusing grows our self-empathy and self-compassion.
 And our empathy and compassion for others.
 In other words, it builds our emotional intelligence.
 These skills help foster deeper connections to ourselves and others.
 They help us build psychological safety in teams.

 Each class consists of two parts: experiencing and (small) group practice.
 The experiential piece is similar to a guided meditation, where I guide you in Focusing.
 This usually has two parts: connecting with our “C” of Self-Leadership of the week, and brining it into an issue that wants change.